UnknownException/SubTitans/README.md

 **Known bugs**
 * 1366*768 does not work correctly
 * The GUI may look weird at the bottom right corner for some factions

+**Other**
+Seems to fix/reduce the color bug.
+If you're still experiencing the color bug then please let me know.